mengyaozhang888/CrewManagementApp/ReadMe.md

    `npm install`
    `npx expo start`
 4. Then it will show a QR code and lots of options.
 Press "a" to choose the Android emulator.
-5. If you press "s", it will switch to Expo go, you can use your Iphone to scan the QR code and run the app on your device.
+5. Wait for the app to build and run.

 ## Usage